 Goldsmith describes identity using two vectors.
 One vector represents the time dimension – our past and our future.
-The other vector represents the perception that others have us and our self-image.
+The other vector represents the perception that others have of us and our self-image.

 - Remembered Identity – who you are based on events in your life.

 - Reflected Identity – other people’s opinions of what people remember about events in your past.